datopian/tech.datopian.com/notebook/README.md

 Our lab notebook.
 Our informal thoughts.
 Our very raw blog.

-## 2020-05-16 @rufuspollock

-Reading about Go modules and dependency management (in inquiry for data package management)
+## Go modules and dependency management (re data package management) 2020-05-16 @rufuspollock

 Generally Go does stuff well.
 They also punted on dependency management initially.
 First, you just installed a url it was up to you to manage your depedencies.
 Then there was a period of chaos as several package/dependency managers fought it out (GoDeps etc).
 Then, ~ 2018 the community came together led by Russ Cox and came up with a very solid proposal which is official as of 2019.